Small Chest Late Renaissance Veneto Italy Early XVIII Century

 Style: Renaissance (1460-1630)

-Find out more about the Renaissance style with our insights:
+Learn more about the Renaissance style with our insights:

-Renaissance style
+The Renaissance style

-FineArt: the Renaissance
+FineArt: The Renaissance

 The dictionary of antiques - Savonarola